 Red Bordeaux wine from the Medoc is probably what most people think of, when talking about the taste of Bordeaux wine.
 All Bordeaux wine from the Medoc and Pessac Leognan are blends.
 Most of those blends utilize Cabernet Sauvignon for the majority of the blend, followed by Merlot, Petit Verdot, Cabernet Franc and Malbec.

 An easy way to look at wine is, the components consist of fruit, acids, tannins and sugar.
 When you think of a balanced wine, the term balance refers to the balance between those three elements, acid fruit, sweetness and tannins.
 Today, the trend is to pick riper fruit in Bordeaux because the chateaux are looking to create wines that feel soft, silky and elegant, when possible.

 That is not necessarily correct.
 It is not only the amount of tannin present in the wine that count, it is the degree of ripeness found in the tannins that effect the tasting experience.
 Ripe tannins will not feel dry, tough or hard.
 They will feel silky and elegant on your palate.
 Tannins are complex polymers that join with other molecules.

-Tannins or tannic acid add structure and backbone to the wine.
-This allows the wines to age and develop additional layers of complexity.
-Tannins enter into the wine from the seeds, skins and if used, the stems of the grapes.
-The tannins from the seeds, stems and skins are each different.
-Tannins from skin are the softest, followed, by the seeds and stems, which are the harshest.
-The reason growers search for phenolically ripe fruit is in the hope they can derive ripe tannins from the skins, seeds and from time to time the stems.
-Ripe tannins are smoother, silkier and do not necessarily the feeling of dryness or mouth puckering.
 The dry sensation is caused when the tannins latch on to the proteins found in your saliva, reducing the amount of lubrication normally present in your mouth.
 Wine also derives tannin from the oak barrels the wine is aged in.
 If you want to experience unripe tannins to help you understand how they impact your palate, make a cup of strong, black tea and allow it to steep for an extremely long time.
-The tannins will feel unpleasant and dry.
-On the other hand, ripe, tannins will feel elegant, smooth and silky, perhaps coupled with only a minor drying sensation.

 Tannin management is paramount in wine making today.
 If the vintage allows for phenolic maturity, you have a very happy wine maker.
 As that is usually not the case, the wine maker has various tool at their disposal during the extraction process to determine the level and style of tannins in the wine.